Purslane Chimichurri is a twist on the traditional Argentinian condiment which uses one of the most nutritious plants on the planet!

 - First, remove the roots.

 - Make sure you thoroughly wash the purslane.
-It grows very close to the ground and will often have a lot of sand on it.
+It grows very close to the ground and can have a lot of sand on it.
 Fill your sink with water and toss the purslane in.
 Gently swish it around so the dirt falls to the bottom of the sink.

 - Pull it out and repeat two more times.